 Powerful CHIRP units are likewise essential on boats that will be moving at high speeds.
-Unlike lower-end model fish finders, these can scan and provide data while a boat is moving relatively fast.
+Unlike lower-end model fish finders, these can effectively scan and provide data while a boat is moving relatively fast.

 Saltwater vs Freshwater

 Consider the type of water you’ll be fishing in: saltwater or freshwater.

 Saltwater is a more challenging environment than freshwater.
 In addition to the salt and other debris, the sheer amount of living organisms often throws fish finders off.

 If you’re fishing in saltwater, we suggest investing in the quality.
-CHIRP models do a much better job at working through the debris than traditional models, especially in deep waters.
+CHIRP models do a much better job at working through the debris than traditional models especially in deep waters.
 Look for a fish finder specifically designed for saltwater as well.

-- A model that uses dual frequencies is ideal for those that plan to fish in both types of water.
+- A model that uses dual frequencies is ideal for those who plan to fish in both types of water.

 Type of Fish

 - Cheaper models tend to only locate schools of fish or vaguely identify individual species.

-Different species of fish also show up better or worse on different scanners due to their frequency ranges.
+- Different species of fish also show up better or worse on different scanners due to their frequency ranges.
 Higher frequencies, in particular, are best at spotting isolated fish as well as smaller species.

-Pros and Cons of Top Brands
+Pros and Cons of Top Fish Finder Brands

 Several fish finder companies stand head and shoulders above the rest.
-These famous brands are the most popular and time-tested out there.
+These brands are the most popular and time-tested out there.

+Each is known to cater to a particular area of the market.
 Searching for the best fish finder by brand is often helpful.
-Here are the top four fish finder companies in operation today and the pros and cons of their products.
+Here are the top four fish finder companies in operation today with the pros and cons of their products.

 Renowned for their contribution to automotive, aviation, maritime, and outdoor GPS technologies, it comes as no surprise that Garmin is the most powerful name in the fish finder world.